iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Smooth Gradient Descend The Basics.md

 \end{aligned}
 $$

-Next, we consider the changes in the optimal gap, weighted parameter $\sigma_t$, which is
+Next, we consider the changes in the optimality gap weighted parameter $\sigma_t$:

 $$
 \begin{aligned}